 Creative Writing Club

-These workshop based clubs allow students a space to share their creative works with their peers and receive feedback as they work to develop creative pieces to add to their portfolios!
-Joining such a club is a great, fun opportunity to hone your writing skills both through practice and critique.
+Creative writing clubs allow students a space to workshop their poetry or fiction with their peers and receive feedback as they develop creative pieces for their portfolios.
+Joining such a club is an enriching and engaging way to hone your writing skills through practice and critique.

 Literary Magazine